IBM/engineering-insights-composite-pattern/README.md

 Click on `Done` and re-deploy the flow.

 ## 6. Deploy OrientDB on Kubernetes Cluster
 Deploy OrientDB on Kubernetes cluster using [Deploy OrientDB on Kubernetes](https://github.com/IBM/deploy-graph-db-container).
 It will expose the ports on IBM Cloud through which OrientDB can be accessed from the Jupyter notebook on IBM Watson Studio.
-Use the `ip-address of your cluster` and node port `port 2424` on which the OrientDB console is mapped, to access that OrientDB through Jupyter notebook.
+Use the `ip-address of your cluster` and node port `2424` on which the OrientDB console is mapped, to access that OrientDB through Jupyter notebook.

 ## 7. Create the notebook